Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Introduction

 We recall that, for $\Omega \subset \R^{m+1}$ an open set and for a Riemannian manifold $\mathcal{N}$, viewed as a submanifold of $\R^\nu$ thanks to Nash's theorem, the space $W^{1,p}\left(\Omega, \mathcal{N} \right)$ is usually defined as

 In case $\mathcal{N}$ is complete, it is known that this definition does not depend on the choice of the isometric Euclidean embedding (e.g., \cite[Proposition~2.1]{BousquetPonceVanSchaftingen}).
-In particular, one immediately sees this is the case if $\mathcal{N}$ admits an isometric Euclidean embedding with positive reach (because in such case $\mathcal{N}$ is necessarily complete, see the discussion after Theorem~\ref{thm:p} below\footnote{Alternatively, one could observe that the argument of \cite[Lemma~1.4.3]{HeleinBook}, which is stated in the compact case, holds {\em verbatim}, as it only requires the existence of a tubular neighbourhood of $\mathcal{N}$ in $\R^\nu$ on which the nearest-point projection is well-defined and $C^1$-smooth.
-If $\mathcal{N}$ has positive reach in $\R^\nu$, the latter smoothness property holds thanks to results in~\cite{LeobacherSteinicke}.}).
+In particular, one immediately sees this is the case if $\mathcal{N}$ admits an isometric Euclidean embedding with positive reach.
+Indeed, in such a case $\mathcal{N}$ is closed as a subset of $\R^\nu$ (c.f.~\cite[Remark~4.2]{Federer}), and, consequently, it is complete as a Riemannian manifold.
+(To see this, observe that any Cauchy sequence in $\mathcal{N}$ is bounded with respect to the geodesic distance and that, since the embedding is isometric, locally around any point of $\mathcal{N}$, the geodesic distance and the Euclidean distance are comparable.)
 We define the space $W^{s,p}(\partial \Omega,\mathcal{N})$ as